 Kristie Patton Foster

-UNCF (United Negro College Fund) is the nation’s largest and most effective minority education organization.
-To serve youth, the community and the nation, UNCF supports students’ education and development through scholarships and other programs, strengthens its 37 member colleges and universities, and advocates for the importance of minority education and college readiness.
-UNCF institutions and other historically black colleges and universities are highly effective, awarding nearly 20 percent of African American baccalaureate degrees.
-UNCF awards more than $100 million in scholarships annually and administers more than 400 programs, including scholarship, internship and fellowship, mentoring, summer enrichment, and curriculum and faculty development programs.
-Its logo features the UNCF torch of leadership in education and its widely recognized motto, “A mind is a terrible thing to waste, but a wonderful thing to invest in.”® Today, UNCF supports more than 60,000 students at more than 1,100 colleges and universities.
-Learn more at UNCF.org or for continuous news and updates, follow UNCF on Twitter @UNCF.
+UNCF (the United Negro College Fund) is the nation’s largest and most effective minority education organization.
+To serve youth, the community and the nation, UNCF supports students’ education and development through scholarships and other programs, supports and strengthens its 37 member colleges and universities and advocates for the importance of minority education and college readiness.
+UNCF institutions and other historically black colleges and universities are highly effective, awarding 17 percent of African American baccalaureate degrees.
+UNCF administers more than 400 programs, including scholarship, internship and fellowship, mentoring, summer enrichment and curriculum and faculty development programs.
+Today, UNCF supports more than 60,000 students at over 1,100 colleges and universities across the country.
+Its logo features the UNCF torch of leadership in education and its widely recognized motto, ‟A mind is a terrible thing to waste.” ® Learn more at UNCF.org or for continuous updates and news, follow UNCF on Facebook, Twitter and Instagram at @UNCF.